 Here at Beeford Primary School, we actively promote the fundamental British Values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
 At Beeford CE (VC) Primary School these values are reinforced regularly and in the following ways:

 Democracy is embedded at all levels within the school.
 Committees are elected each year for School Council and Eco-Committees.
 Children are encouraged to volunteer to stand on the Fairtrade committee and work as Playleaders during the lunchtime break.
 Children are involved in the planning and leading of Collective Worship Pupils have the opportunity to have their voices heard through our School and Class Councils and regular Pupil questionnaires.
 The elections of House Captains are solely based on pupil votes.
 The allocation of house points linked to core values each term can be given by both adults and children.
 Our school behaviour policy involves rewards which the pupils have decided upon.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Each class has its own class charter and class rules which run alongside the school rules, vision and motto.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police; Fire Service; Buswise etc. are regular parts of our calendar and help reinforce this message.